-The Air Power TV show included footage of historical figures including Hermann Goring, Eddie Rickenbacker, Winston Churchill, and James Doolittle.
+The Air Power TV series included footage of historical figures including Hermann Goring, Eddie Rickenbacker, Winston Churchill, and James Doolittle.

 Air Power was intended to be an educational (but entertaining) series.
 It covered the earliest development of airplanes, World War One biplane dogfighting, problems and fighting techniques involved in using aircraft during World War II, the firs Jet aircraft, supersonic aircraft, rockets, and missiles.